Question: Are Liability Releases and Waivers Enforceable in New Hampshire?

 According to New Hampshire courts, recreation is not a “necessity,” and liability waivers are not a public policy concern in that context.
 The courts have concluded that a customer could merely walk away and not sign the liability release if they don’t want to.
 Liability releases have been enforced in the context of ski resorts, go-kart tracks, and other amusement/recreation facilities in New Hampshire.

 The New Hampshire Supreme Court has not considered whether an unsigned release, such as one pre-printed on the back of a ticket, would be enforceable in the state.
-Our Supreme Court has also not decided whether a release signed by a parent on behalf of their child would be enforceable, though older decisions in NH and in other states suggest that such a waiver would not be effective.
+Our Supreme Court has also not decided whether a release signed by a parent on behalf of their child would be enforceable, though lower court decisions in NH and in other states suggest that such a waiver would not be effective.

 A liability release or waiver can mean that a defendant business will argue they’re not liable for your injuries, even if they were clearly negligent.
 A well-reasoned objection might be necessary to defeat an opposing party’s motion for summary judgment or motion to dismiss.